Pub Choir: Philanthropy

 Pub Choir has regularly partnered with local charities, often donating a portion of ticket sales and raising money at events.

 In 2018 Pub Choir raised over $19,000 for the charity MND and Me in honour of Pub Choir regular attendee, John Hanley.
 Subsequently, John Hanley's involvement with Pub Choir caught the attention of ABC TV producers for the show "The Recording Studio", in which Hanley was featured in the inaugural episode on 16 April 2019.

 On 20 December 2018 Pub Choir sold out a Christmas event at Brisbane City Hall for a performance of "How to Make Gravy" by Paul Kelly.
 Samuel Johnson (OAM) was the guest speaker, and the event raised over $108,000 for Samuel's charity, "Love Your Sister".
-In 2019, their Christmas event raised over $134,000 for Women's Legal Service Queensland.
+In 2019, Pub Choir’s Christmas event raised over $134,000 for Women’s Legal Service Queensland.
+Pub Choir has continued to support the organisation and, as of 2024, has raised over $500,000.

 On 14 June 2019 Jorgensen was awarded the Queensland Community Foundation Emerging Philanthropist of the Year as a result of her charitable work with Pub Choir.